Based on the algorithm in

 A character string referring to the layer detection algorithm used to determine the number of layers in the data.
 It takes one of three values:

-.
-Comparative results between the layer detection algorithms can be found in Ersan and Ghachem (2022a) .- xtraclusters
+"E","EG", and"ECM"."E"refers to the algorithm in Ersan (2016) ,"EG"refers to the algorithm in Ersan and Ghachem (2024) ; while"ECM"refers to the algorithm in Ghachem and Ersan (2025) .
+The default value is"EG".
+Comparative results between the layer detection algorithms can be found in Ersan and Ghachem (2024) .- xtraclusters

 An integer used to divide trading days into